Daytona Beach Trust Attorney

 Here are examples of different trusts available in Florida:

-• Charitable Remainder Trust: This trust can be set up during the grantor’s lifetime or through their will.
-It offers notable tax advantages.
-Beneficiaries receive specified payments over a period of up to 20 years, and after that, the chosen charity receives what remains in the trust.
+- Charitable Remainder Trust: This trust can be set up during the grantor’s lifetime or through their will.
+It offers potential tax advantages.
+Beneficiaries receive specified payments over a period of years, and after that, the chosen charity receives what remains in the trust.

-• Domestic Asset Protection Trust: This trust secures assets from creditors.
-Although Florida generally doesn’t allow a grantor to keep a beneficial interest and enjoy asset protection, this trust works well when trying to safeguard inheritances from a beneficiary’s creditors.
+- Domestic Asset Protection Trust: This trust secures assets from creditors.
+Although Florida generally does not allow a grantor to keep a beneficial interest and enjoy asset protection, this trust can work well when trying to safeguard inheritances from a beneficiary’s creditors.

 How the Florida Uniform Trust Code Affects Daytona Beach Trusts